Kgkkjjj/docker-AI-/README.md

 # Docker AI

-This repository contains a minimal example of a C-based GUI application that runs inside Docker.
-The GUI is built using GTK 3 and displays three text areas for experimentation.
-It does not implement real AI features but serves as a starting point for integrating tools to install, update or manage packages inside a container.
-Users can upload an AI model through the interface; when a file is selected the application prints the path as a placeholder for running the model inside Docker.
+This project provides a C/GTK GUI that runs inside Docker.
+The interface lets you select an AI model file and manage packages inside the container.

+The window contains:

+- **AI model chooser** – pick a model file from a mounted directory.
+The selected path is printed to the logs.
+- **Install/Update field** – enter package names to install or upgrade.
+- **Remove field** – enter package names to remove.
+- **Output area** – shows output from the package commands.

+When you press **Apply** the program runs `apt-get` using the values you entered and prints the command output in the text area.

 ## Building and running